Beroyal01/elist_analysis-/README.md

 ## Product Trends
 <img width="625" alt="image" src="https://github.com/user-attachments/assets/7c07e4b8-157e-414a-a940-05cbeaafdb1b" />

-From 2019 to 2022, the 27in 4K Gaming Monitor was the top revenue generating product, bringing in $9.85 million, which accounts for 35% of total sales revenue.
-It also has a strong order count of 23,408, representing 22% of total orders.
-The Apple AirPods Headphones followed closely with $7.73 million in revenue and the highest order volume at 48,402 orders, making up 45% of total orders.
-Lastly the MacBook Air Laptop ranked third in revenue, generating $6.29 million, contributing 22% to overall sales revenue, with an AOV of $1,588.12, the highest among all products.
-On the lower end, Bose SoundSport Headphones have had the weakest performance with only $3,339 in total sales and the lowest order count of only 27.
-Similarly, while the Apple iPhone has a high AOV of $740.72, it only recorded 288 orders, barely contributing to total sales volume.
-The Samsung Charging Cable Pack and Samsung Webcam show popularity as lower cost, frequently bought items.
-Both have relatively low AOVs of $20.20 and $50.43 respectively, but maintain high order counts of 21,910 and 7,176 orders, respectively.
+- From 2019 to 2022, the 27in 4K Gaming Monitor dominated sales, generating $9.85M (35% of total revenue) with 23,408 orders (22% of total orders).
+- Despite ranking second in revenue at $7.73M, the Apple AirPods Headphones stood out as the most popular product by volume, selling 48,402 units (45% of total orders).
+- The MacBook Air Laptop followed closely, contributing $6.29M (22% of total revenue), but what sets it apart is its high AOV of $1,588.12, the highest among all products.
+- On the other end of the spectrum, the Bose SoundSport Headphones struggled, bringing in only $3,339 from 27 orders, making it the weakest performer.
+- The Apple iPhone, while commanding a high AOV of $740.72, saw minimal sales impact with just 288 orders.
+- Lower-cost accessories, like the Samsung Charging Cable Pack and Samsung Webcam, proved to be frequent purchases.
+Though their AOVs were $20.20 and $50.43, they maintained solid order volumes of 21,910 and 7,176, respectively.

 ## Refund Rates
 <img width="689" alt="image" src="https://github.com/user-attachments/assets/29206a07-6189-4120-ae61-fe812249657e" />